 Comparing all Belgian mobile providers can be time-consuming.
 Are you wondering which mobile operator is used by most Belgian inhabitants or which Belgian operator offers the cheapest deals?
 We have listed below the most reliable and frequently used mobile operators in Belgian.
 When you have found the right provider, be sure to buy the mobile subscription online.
 This is often cheaper than in a store.
 We have made a distinction between Sim Only contracts and Prepaid SIM cards.

 Scarlet is currently one of the best mobile providers in Belgium because it offers big data bundles at a very competitive rate.
-They currently offer 3 easy understable SIM Only bundles: Red, Hot and Chili.
-The Red Sim only contract contains 150 calling minutes and 1000 SMS’s.
-You can choose between the 0,5 GB bundle (total 8 euro per month) and 1,5 GB bundle (total 13 euro per month).
-Moreover, if you go for the Hot SM only contract you get 500 calling minutes, 2000 SMS’s and you can choose between 2 GB of data volume (total 18 euro per month) and 3 GB data volume (total 23 euro per month).
-Last but not least, Scarlet also offers the Chili contract for big data users – if you are frequently on your phone for business, this could be something for you.
-Chili offers 1000 calling minutes, 5000 SMS’s and you can choose between 4 GB of data (total 28 euro per month) and 5 GB per month (total 33 euro per month).
+They currently offer 2 easy understable SIM Only bundles: Red and Hot.
+The Red Sim only contract contains 0.5 GB data volume, 150 calling minutes and unlimited SMS’s.
+You can enlarge your data bundle by choosing between the 1 GB bundle (total 5 euro per month) and 5 GB bundle (total 10 euro per month).
+Moreover, if you go for the Hot SM only contract you get unlimted calling minutes, unlimited SMS’s and get 3 GB data volume (total 18 euro per month).
+You can enlarge your databundle with 1 GB for 5 euro, 5 GB for 10 euro and 10 GB for 15 euro.
 These prices are very competitive for the Belgian market and Scarlet has a good network coverage since it’s one of the oldest players on the market.
 If you are planning to stay 1 year or longer in Belgium, Scarlet would be the perfect mobile provider for you.

 Proximus is a well-known mobile operator in Belgium and one of the oldest operators on the market.
 Their main advantage is that they have excellent network coverage and 4-G internet in the whole of Belgium.
 What makes Proximus the most popular operator among expats is that they offer a clear overview of the contract options for non-Dutch or non-French speakers.
 Moreover, their website is also in English – just switch the language in the top right corner of their website.
 Proximus is a trustworthy Belgian mobile operator which is used by most Belgian inhabtans.
 They currently offer 3 clear mobile subscriptions: Small, Medium and Large.
 In this way you can always find an subscription that fits to your needs.
 Be sure to order one of these subscriptions online, this is often cheaper than in the store.
 They will deliver the SIM card at your home address – you don’t even have to get out of your chair!